-An EPD may declare additional environmentally, in addition to the LCA results of the section on environmental performance results.
+An EPD may declare additional environmentally relevant information, in addition to the LCA results of the section on environmental performance results.
 The additional environmental information may cover various aspects of specific relevance for the product, for example:

-- the release of dangerous substances into indoor air, soil, and water during the use stage, - instructions for proper use of the product, e.g. to minimise energy or water consumption or to improve the durability of the product, - instructions for proper maintenance and service of the product, e.g. to minimise energy or water consumption or to improve the durability of the product, - information on key parts of the product that determine its durability, - information on recycling including, e.g. suitable procedures for recycling the entire product or selected parts and the potential environmental benefits gained, - information on a suitable method of reuse of the product (or parts of the products) and procedures for disposal as waste at the end of its life cycle, - information regarding disposal of the product, or inherent materials, and any other information considered necessary to minimise the product's end-of-life impacts, and - a more detailed description of an organisation's overall environmental work, in addition to the information listed under Section 5.4.3, such as: - the existence of any type of organised environmental activity, and - information on where interested parties may find more details about the organisation's environmental work.
+- the release of dangerous substances into indoor air, soil, and water during the use stage, - instructions for proper use of the product, e.g. beyond the reference information of the application (which shall be included in the Production information section, see Sections 4.2 and 5.4.3). - information on a suitable method for disposal of the packaging, - a more detailed description of an organisation's overall environmental work, in addition to the information listed under Section 5.4.3, such as: - the existence of any type of organised environmental activity, and - information on where interested parties may find more details about the organisation's environmental work.